On Categorical Entropy from the viewpoint of Symplectic Topology: Entropies of symplectic automorphisms of Penner type

 \section{Entropies of symplectic automorphisms of Penner type}

-Let $\phi$ be a product of positive or negative powers of Dehn twists $\tau_v$ for $v\in V(T)$.
-Then, since the induced functors on the compact and wrapped Fukaya categories have the same categorical entropies, we simply say that $\phi$, not the induced functors, has a categorical entropy.
-More precisely, \begin{dfn} If $\phi$ is a product of positive or negative powers of Dehn twists $\tau_v$ for $v \in V(T)$, then the {\em categorical entropy of $\phi$} is
+Let $\phi$ be a compactly supported exact symplectic automorphism on $P_n(T)$, $n \geq 3$.
+Then, since the induced functors on the compact and wrapped Fukaya categories have the same categorical entropies for $t=0$ by Theorem \ref{thm:equality}, we simply say that $\phi$, not the induced functors, has a categorical entropy.
+More precisely, \begin{dfn} If $\phi$ is any compactly supported exact symplectic automorphism on $P_n(T)$, then the {\em categorical entropy of $\phi$} is

 \end{dfn}